Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-virtual-wan-with-azure-firewall.md

 - Azure Firewall is configured as DNS proxy
 - Azure Firewall forwards DNS traffic to the Private DNS resolver
-- Azure Private DNS Resolver has an inbound endpoint from the hub network
+- Azure Private DNS Resolver has an inbound endpoint from the sidecar network
-- Azure Private Link DNS zones are linked to the all hub Virtual Netorks
+- Azure Private Link DNS zones are linked to the all hub sidcar Virtual Networks

-### Azure Routing

-Route tables are pre-configured for spoke virtual networks in each region.
-Assign the user subnet route table to any subnets created in spokes.

-- Azure Firewall in relevant region as next hop in Route Table